SAM-Denton/samde/README.md

 The "profiles" folder contains different xresources files that contain settings for appropriate font sizes and pixel dimensions for various monitor resolutions.
 A profile is selected by symlinking the chosen profile to the x11 directory and calling the symlink "xresources", samde\_menu automates this process.

 ### Colorschemes
 The "colorschemes" folder contains colorschemes in the Xresources format.
 The same process used for "profiles" is used but the symlink is called "xcolors".
+Around 30 colorschemes are included, however if you want more you can get a bunch of colorschemes from : [this github repo](https://github.com/janoamaral/Xresources-themes) and [terminal.sexy](https://terminal.sexy).

 ### Wall
 "wall" is a symlink for the selected wallpaper.
 I use it to set my wallpaper in my xinitrc and use it for pywal.